microsoft/StudentsAtBuild/Social2020/SHAREBOARD.md

 Learnt a lot about various new technologies from Microsoft BUILD 2020 and waiting for dotnetconf 2020!

 ---
+# Napasorn S. was at MS Build2020!

+> Hi!
+I'm gald to be here.
+I have a lot of fun.
+Thank you for creating the event:)

+---
 # Johnny was at MS Build 2020

 > We'll take you there.